sorryfornow/DBMS/README.md

 # DataBaseManagementSystem
-Implement a database system in Python with methods such as JOIN and SELECT, similar to PostgreSQL.
+Implement a database system in C with methods such as JOIN and SELECT, similar to PostgreSQL.